1967–68 St. Louis Blues season: NHL draft

 The Blues attempted to select Saskatoon Blades forward Dale Fairbrother with their first round pick, but the pick was ruled invalid since Fairbrother was on the Portland Buckaroos' sponsored list.
 The Blues passed on making selections in the second and third rounds.

 Regular season

 The franchise's first game was played on October 11, 1967.
 The Blues and Minnesota North Stars played to a 2–2 tie at the St. Louis Arena, with the Blues' first ever team goal scored by Larry Keenan of North Bay, Ontario.
 A St. Michaels product, Keenan had his career end prematurely due to injuries.
 He relocated back to North Bay where he coached a local Midget AAA team for many years.

 The Blues were originally coached by Lynn Patrick who resigned in late-November and was replaced by Scotty Bowman.
-Although the league's rules effectively kept star players with the Original Six teams, the Blues were one of the stronger teams of the Western Division.
+Although the league's rules effectively kept star players with the Original Six teams, the Blues were one of the stronger teams of the West Division.
 The playoff format required an expansion team to make it to the Stanley Cup finals, and the Blues made it to the final round.